Horningsea Park

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Horningsea Park has 20 active public transport stops, all of which are bus stops.
-These stops are served by 40 different routes that collectively facilitate 1,073 weekly passenger trips.
-The area's transport accessibility is rated as excellent, with residents typically located just 182 meters from the nearest stop.
-Most residents commute outward due to Horningsea Park being primarily residential.
-Cars remain the dominant mode of transportation at 92%, while only 5% use trains for commuting.
-On average, there are 2.1 vehicles per dwelling, which is higher than the regional average.
+Horningsea Park has 20 active public transport stops, all serving buses.
+These stops are served by 40 different routes, offering a total of 1,073 weekly passenger trips.
+Transport accessibility is excellent, with residents living an average of 182 meters from the nearest stop.
+Most residents commute outward due to Horningsea Park's residential nature.
+Cars remain the dominant transport mode at 92%, while trains account for 5%.
+Vehicle ownership averages 2.1 per dwelling, higher than the regional average.

-According to the 2021 Census, a significant 40.4% of residents work from home, potentially due to COVID-19 conditions.
-Across all routes, service frequency averages at 153 trips per day, equating to approximately 53 weekly trips per individual stop.
+According to the 2021 Census, 40.4% of residents work from home, which may reflect COVID-19 conditions.
+Service frequency averages 153 trips per day across all routes, equating to approximately 53 weekly trips per stop.

 Frequently Asked Questions - Transport